The fractional porous medium equation on manifolds with conical singularities II: Acknowledge

 \section{Acknowledge}

 Parts of the paper were completed while the second author was an assistant professor at Georgia Southern University.
 He would like to thank the staff and faculty at Georgia Southern University for all their support.
+We also would like to express our sincere appreciation to the anonymous reviewer for carefully reading the manuscript.